GITMCode/GITM/srcDoc/quick_start.md

 At a minimum, you need:

-- a fortran compiler (gfortran, ifort, ifx, etc.)
+- a Fortran compiler (gfortran, ifort, ifx, etc.)
 - MPI (~~mpich~~, openmpi, mvapich, etc.)
 - GNU Make (`make`)